resbaz/spartan-hpc-docs/docs/index.md

 Usage of Spartan is governed by an [Access and Service Denial Policy](access_policy.md).

 ## Spartan Daily Weather Report (20180828)
-* Utilisation of is at 24% from the Ceph pool.
+* Utilisation of disk is at 24% from the Ceph pool.
 * Spartan is busy on physical partition, with close to 95% node allocation.
 * Spartan is not as busy on cloud partion, with close to 98% node allocation.
 * GPGPU partition very busy with 100% node allocation.